Orbiting Carbon Observatory 2

-Orbiting Carbon Observatory-2 (OCO-2) is an American environmental science satellite which launched on 2 July 2014.
-A NASA mission, it is a replacement for the Orbiting Carbon Observatory which was lost in a launch failure in 2009.
+Orbiting Carbon Observatory-2 (OCO-2) is an American environmental science satellite that measures carbon dioxide and plant growth on Earth.
+Launched on 2 July 2014 as a NASA mission, it is a replacement for the Orbiting Carbon Observatory, which was lost in a launch failure in 2009.
 It is the second successful high-precision (better than 0.3%) CO_{2} observing satellite, after GOSAT.

 Mission overview

 The OCO-2 satellite was built by Orbital Sciences Corporation, based around the LEOStar-2 bus.
 The spacecraft is being used to study carbon dioxide concentrations and distributions in the atmosphere.

 OCO-2 was ordered after the original OCO spacecraft failed to achieve orbit.
 During the first satellite's launch atop a Taurus-XL in February 2009, the payload fairing failed to separate from around the spacecraft and the rocket did not have sufficient power to enter orbit with its additional mass.
 Although a Taurus launch was initially contracted for the reflight, the launch contract was cancelled after the same malfunction occurred on the launch of the Glory satellite two years later.

 United Launch Alliance launched OCO-2 using a Delta II rocket at the beginning of a 30-second launch window at 09:56 UTC (2:56 PDT) on 2 July 2014.
 Flying in the 7320-10C configuration, the rocket launched from Space Launch Complex 2W at Vandenberg Air Force Base.
 The initial launch attempt on 1 July at 09:56:44 UTC was scrubbed at 46 seconds on the countdown clock due to a faulty valve on the water suppression system, used to flow water on the launch pad to dampen the acoustic energy during launch.
+As of 2014, the mission is expected to cost US$467.7 million, including design, development, launch and operations.